 Chatterjee & Lal

 Founded by the husband and wife team of Mortimer Chatterjee and Tara Lal in 2003, Chatterjee & Lal is a small but exciting addition to the Mumbai art scene.
-Focusing on boundary pushing, innovative art works in a range of media, Chatterjee & Lal was one of the first art galleries in India to feature a performance arts installation when Nikhil Chopra occupied the gallery for three nights.
+Focusing on boundary pushing, innovative art works in a range of media, Chatterjee & Lal was one of the first art galleries in India to feature a performance art installation when Nikhil Chopra occupied the gallery for three nights.
 The gallery also expands its operations into the streets of Mumbai, putting on performances, and creating installations in non-traditional spaces.
 The gallery combines an emphasis on young up and coming artists from the subcontinent with art from those who are inspired by the region.
-In 2007 they moved into a larger location, reflecting both their growth and that of the Mumbai art world.
+In 2007 they moved to a larger location, reflecting both their growth and that of the Mumbai art world.

 Sakshi Art Gallery

 Sakshi Art Gallery, in Mumbai’s Colaba district, was established in 1984 as a means of introducing a more commercial structure into India’s chaotic art market.
 In doing so it has garnered a reputation as a centre of influence in the Indian art world.
 Its support for leading Indian artists such as M.F.
 Husain, Ram Kumar, F.N.
 Souza and K.G.
 Subramanyan, amongst others, has put it at the forefront of the art scene in Mumbai and throughout the country.
 It is now one of the largest private art galleries in Mumbai and its location has contributed hugely to the city’s emergence as an artistic hub.
 Whilst it has put on exhibitions throughout the world, Sakshi Art Gallery remains committed to supporting young artists in India and promoting their work abroad.